splendiddata/login_hook/README.md

 # login_hook
-Postgres database extension to execute som code on user login, comparable to Oracle's after logon trigger.
+Postgres database extension to execute some code on user login, comparable to Oracle's after logon trigger.

 ## Postgres versions